-1. The ordinary hours of duty of all Seafarers shall be 8 (eight) hours per day, Monday to Friday inclusive.
+1. The ordinary hours of duty of all Seafarers shall be 8 (eight) per day, Monday to Friday inclusive.
 In the case of day workers, the 8 (eight) hours shall be worked between 06:00 and 18:00, Monday to Friday inclusive.
-On these days any hours of duty in excess of 8 (eight), and, in the case of day workers, any work performed before 06:00 or after 18:00, shall be paid for as overtime at the rate stipulated in the valid wage scale attached to the ITF Special Agreement.
-2. On Ships with an Unmanned Machinery Space (UMS) class, where continuous watchkeeping in the engine room is not carried out, the engineers - except the Chief Engineer on ships with 3 (three) or more engineers - shall be paid in accordance with the valid wage scale attached to the ITF Special Agreement.
+On these days any hours of duty in excess of 8 (eight), and in the case of day workers before 06:00 or after 18:00 shall be paid for by overtime at the rate stipulated in the attached Wages Scale of the respective Special Agreement.

-3. All hours on duty on Saturdays, Sundays, and Public Holidays shall be paid for as overtime at the rate stipulated in the valid wage scale, except that hours of watchkeeping shall be compensated for at the weekday overtime rate.
+2. On ships with Unmanned Machinery Space (UMS) class where continuous watchkeeping in the engine room is not carried out, the Engineers (except the Chief Engineer on ships with 3 or more Engineers) shall be paid 1/5 of the hourly rate mentioned in the valid wage scale for each hour for UMS watch while the Ship is underway, i.e., not anchored, moored or grounded.
+In these cases, the allowance shall be 1/2 of the hourly rate.
+This regulation can be separately regulated between the parties concerned and must be specified in the Special Agreement.
+3. All hours on duty on Saturdays, Sundays and Public Holidays shall be paid for as overtime at the rate stipulated in the valid Wage Scale, except that hours of watchkeeping shall be compensated for at the weekday overtime rate.
 4. If the Seafarer so desires these hours may be compensated for by time off in lieu of payment.
-In that event 3.8 hours overtime shall be considered equivalent to one (1) day's wages plus the subsistence allowance, as stipulated in the valid wage scale.
-5. Any break during the working period of less than 30 minutes shall be counted as working time.
+In that event 3.8 hours overtime plus subsistence allowance represent one day's wages.
+5. Any break during the work period of less than half an hour shall be counted as working time.